 Book Review: A. American’s Survivalist Series

-Looking for a good series to read this summer?
+Looking for a good series to read?
 I’m here to hook you up!

 I really love a good prepping/survival story and sometimes a good one can be tough to come by.
 There are those excellent classic survival books like One Second After and Alas Babylon that pretty much spoil you for lesser prepper fiction.